JamesHutchison/megamock/GUIDANCE.md

         # ... do something with response ...
 ```

+The alternative to mocking and patching objects is to create a more complex class structure, where
+the real implementation and the fake implementation as subclasses of a common base class.

 Swapping everything with replaceable parts can lead to complexity, increasing cognitive load for
 developers.
 They must understand the function's purpose, identify production classes, and map
 the business domain to presented classes.
 Developers may struggle with code navigation, as they need